israman30/Israel-Portfolio/README.md

 # iDibujo
 Create simple or amazing art with the drawing application. :iphone:

-> Have some fun creating awesome art.
-Pick a bursh size and any color.
-You can save our art in your local gallery.
+> Indulge in creative expression by crafting captivating art.
+Select your desired brush size and choose any color you like.
+Your artistic creations can be saved conveniently in your local gallery.

 <p align="center">
 <img src="/img/dibujo/one.png" width="200"> <img src="/img/dibujo/two.png" width="200">